-Safe Homes Safe Families: Funding provided the salaries of one code compliance inspector, one administrative technician, one deputy city attorney, and one paralegal to implement the Safe Homes Safe Families program.
+Safe Homes Safe Families: Funding provides for the salaries of one code compliance inspector, one administrative technician, one deputy city attorney, and one paralegal to operate the Safe Homes Safe Families program.
 The program focuses resources and efforts on existing code compliance cases and will include education, outreach, conducting research, meetings with affected parties, inspections, and enforcement of City codes.